-You are responsible for payment for all classes that you are enrolled in, even if absent, until Alius Dance School receives a written notice of withdrawal two (2) weeks prior to the end of the month.
+You are responsible for payment for all classes that you are enrolled in, even if absent until Alius Dance School receives a written notice of withdrawal per our Notice of Withdrawal policy.
 Missed lessons cannot be used in place of payment; no adjustment or credit will be given for missed classes.

 Tuition is due on the 25th day of the month for the following month.
-A late fee of $10 will be assessed on the 5th of the month.
+A late fee of $10 will be assessed on the 6th of the month.
 You will be responsible for providing new credit card information if there are any changes to avoid any late fees.
-Failure to notify us of a change of card, or expiration date prior to the card being charged will result in a late fee assessed on your account.
+Failure to notify us of a change of card, or expiration date before the card is charged will result in a late fee assessed on your account.

 NOTICE OF WITHDRAWAL

-Any changes from monthly tuition enrollment either in amount of classes, classes enrolled, or to/from a class card, shall also be made in writing at least 2-weeks prior to the beginning of the month to take effect on the following month.
+Any changes from monthly tuition enrollment either in the number of classes, classes enrolled, or to/from a class card, shall be made in writing by the 15th of the month to take effect on the following month.
 For Example, if you want the change to start on October 1st, you need to send a request in writing by September 15th to email@example.com.

 Alius Dance School and Alius, LLC does not carry medical insurance for its students.
 It is required that all dance students be covered by their own family medical insurance policy.
 If injuries occur, it is understood that the student’s own policy is the only source of reimbursement.
 This includes any activity outside of the studio such as parades, competitions, conventions, activities, fundraisers, and/or performances.
 Alius Dance School and Alius, LLC is not responsible for any personal injury during any of these events.
 Please provide your health insurance information at the time of registration.